 Please get in touch if you would like to collaborate or share ideas.

 On 1 November 2018 Frederique together with Dodd Walls Centre and the Otago Museum brought science to the most remote school in New Zealand on Pitt Island, 20km south of the main Chatham Island.

 Projects for interaction included the magic of light and colour, demonstrating diffractive glasses, light-based communication and the wave nature of light with the Poisson spot.

 Multiple rocket launches, and the basics of geology were illustrated with play-dough and slime and the day concluded with rock hunting at the nearby beach where the children were able to explain their remote lifestyle and their environment.

 Interactive Playground / Beambox

-A 5-day programme with groups of primary-school students from schools across Auckland who participated in mini workshops.
+A five day programme with groups of primary school students across Auckland who participated in mini workshops.

 Visitors to the 2017 MOTAT Science Street Fair explored the new music composition capability of the Beambox.